DCV Activities and Benefits

 Continuing activities for our members cover the waterfront of cultural, educational, healthy living, social, and recreational interests.
 Members are encouraged to reach out to others who may be interested in participating in specific group activities—so the list of opportunities continues to expand.
 Examples of our current activities include:

-- Live and Learn sessions once a month, featuring specialists in many areas, including law, medicine, psychology, exercise physiology and home care share essential information.
+- Live and Learn sessions every other month, featuring specialists in many areas, including law, medicine, psychology, exercise physiology and home care share essential information.
 Other topics of interest such as finance and Medicare open enrollment are covered periodically as regulations and requirements change.

 - Sunday Soup Salon, a monthly program featuring soup and dialogues at a home of a DCV member.
 Members hear from authors, scientists, historian, and locals who share their own fascinating memories and experiences.